Category Archives: Monaco Royals

 Because Honoré V had never married, Florestan was the heir to the throne of Monaco.
 Neither Florestan nor his son Charles had ever been to Monaco.
 Honoré V had lived in Paris, making only two annual trips to Monaco.
 After a reign of twenty-two years, Honoré V, Prince of Monaco died on October 2, 1841, in Paris, France, aged 63, and was succeeded by his brother Florestan.

 By 1842, Florestan’s son Charles was disturbed by his mother’s takeover of Monaco.
-He realized that his father was content with the situation and would not intervene.
+He realized his father was content with the situation and would not intervene.
 Charles wrote a stern letter to his mother criticizing her actions and threatening to request the Kingdom of Sardinia (Monaco was still a protectorate of the Kingdom of Sardinia) to force his father Florestan to abdicate in his favor.
 Maria Caroline replied with a scathing letter.
 Charles did make a request to Sardinia that was squelched by his mother.
 Maria Carolina and her son Charles came to an understanding.
 For the rest of Florestan’s reign, Maria Caroline ruled Monaco with an iron fist because her indecisive and politically disinclined husband left all affairs of state to her.

 Entrance to the common vault where the Grimaldi family members originally buried at the Church of St. Nicholas are buried; Credit – www.findagrave.com